leisurelyrcxf/cmoult/cmoult/CMoult.md

 ```

 #####2.4.1.4 Update Pointer
-######2.4.1.4.1 Update Pointer Itself
+######2.4.1.4.1 Update Pointer Itself (Redirect Pointer)
 Pointer itself can only be updated in place as updating non-pointed values.
 ######2.4.1.4.2 Update Pointer Values
-Firstly calculate the address of the pointed values by reading the content of pointer address, then write a new address to the pointer address.
+Firstly calculate the address of the pointed values by reading the content of pointer address, then write new values to the pointed address.
 ######2.4.1.4.3 Allocate New Memory and Redirect Pointer
 Allocate New Memory and Redirect Pointer can be used to write new values which have bigger size than the old values and couldn't be written in the in-place way.
 In this case, firstly, new memory is allocated, new values are written to the new address, and then the pointer is redirected to the new address.

 #####2.4.1.5 Update String
 Cause in C a string is usually a char* variable in heap or const memory, update string can either be done in place or by allocating new moemory and using pointer redirection.

 The API **um_write_str** and **um_set_str_pointer** are for this purpose.
-These two functions both accept a parameter **flag**, which is used to decide whether new memory need be allocated.
-Curretly there are four kinds of flags which are described as below
+These two functions both accept a parameter **flag**, which is used to decide whether new memory need to be allocated.
+Curretly there are three kinds of flags which are described as below
 * FORCE_REALLOC————force allocate new memory
 * NOT_REALLOC————force not allocate new memory
 * AUTO_REALLOC————let Cmoult decide whether to allocate memoery or not (recommended).
 Cmoult will get the length of the old string and the length of the new string, then use them to decide whether allocating new momery is needed